 My work has to make a positive difference in the world

-I’ve worked in healthcare since I was a teenager.
+I worked in healthcare since I was a teenager.
 I have my grandmother to thank for that.
 She lived with us as I grew up, and she was always so nurturing and helpful.
 Then as she got older, she started to lose her eyesight and have mobility problems.
 When I was old enough to drive, I started helping to bring her to doctor’s appointments and errands.
-I started my first paying job in healthcare at age 17 and have been in the field for over 20 years.
+I started my first paying job in healthcare at age 17 and was in the field for over 25 years.

 My work has to challenge me in a way that helps me grow

 I’m not someone who is content to learn how to do a job and then keep doing the same thing for decades.
 I want to continually learn new things.

 Each time I found myself getting bored with a job, it was usually because there was nothing new for them to teach me.
 I don’t like to sit idle, so I would usually go to my supervisor and ask if there was anything else I could do to help.